 --test-plan to build both simple and more complex traffic patterns that can include a varying number of users.)

 cargo run --release -- -u 1000

-There are two ways to configure how long Goose will take to launch all configured GooseUsers.
-You can user either
+There are several ways to configure how long Goose will take to launch all configured GooseUsers.
+For starters, you can user either

 By default, Goose starts one GooseUser per second.
 So if you configure

 --users to 10 it will take ten seconds to fully start the load test.
 If you set